enormandeau/barque/README.md

 ## Description

-**Barque** is a fast eDNA metabarcoding analysis pipeline that annotates denoised ASVs (or Optionally OTUs), using high-quality barcoding databases.
+**Barque** is a fast eDNA metabarcoding analysis pipeline that denoises then annotates ASVs or OTUs, using high-quality barcoding databases.

-**Barque** can produce OTUs, which are then annotated using a database.
+**Barque** can produce denoised OTUs, which are then annotated using a custom database.
 These annotated OTUs are then used as a database themselves to find read counts per OTU per sample, effectively "annotating" the reads with the OTUs that were previously found.
+Some of these OTUs will therefore be annotated to the species level, some to the genus or higher levels.

 ## Citation

 Barque is described as an accurate and efficient eDNA analysis pipeline in:

 **Mathon L, Guérin P-E, Normandeau E, Valentini A, Noel C, Lionnet C, Linard B,